Greg Zuerlein: 2020 season

 On March 30, 2020, the Cowboys signed Zuerlein to a three-year, $7.5 million contract.
 The signing reunited him with former Rams special teams coordinator John Fassel.

-In the season opener, he made a 33-yard field goal, but also had a 53-yard miss in the second quarter of the 17–20 loss against the Los Angeles Rams.

-In the second game, Zuerlein was still struggling from a lack of consistency and missed 2 additional field goals, before capping off a historic comeback over the Atlanta Falcons, by kicking a 46-yard field goal to win it 40–39 as time expired.
-The Cowboys were down 20–0 at the end of the first quarter and 29–10 at halftime.
-With 1:49 minutes left to play in a 37–39 ball game, Zuerlein kicked an onside kick which the Cowboys recovered, giving them the opportunity to have the final winning drive.
+During the season opener against his former team, the Los Angeles Rams, Zuerlein made a 33-yard field goal, but also had a 53-yard miss in the second quarter of the 20–17 road loss.
+In the next game against the Atlanta Falcons, he was still struggling from a lack of consistency and missed two additional field goals, before capping off a historic 20-point comeback by kicking a 46-yard field goal to narrowly win 40–39 as time expired.
+With 1:49 minutes left to play and the Cowboys down 39–37, Zuerlein kicked an onside kick which the Cowboys recovered, giving them the opportunity to have the final winning drive.
 The style of kick he used, would later come to be known as the "Watermelon Kick".

-In the twelfth game against the Baltimore Ravens, he connected on his first field goal attempt, but missed the next three in a 17–34 loss.
+During Week 13 against the Baltimore Ravens, Zuerlein connected on his first field goal attempt, but missed the next three in a 34–17 loss.

-Overall, Zuerlein converted 34 of a league leading and career-high 41 field goal attempts (82.9%) and went 33-of-36 (91.7%) on extra point attempts.
+Overall, Zuerlein converted 34 of a league leading and career-high 41 field goals (82.9%) and went 33-of-36 (91.7%) on extra point attempts.
 Six of his seven misses were on attempts from over 50 yards, as he only made 3 of his 9 attempts beyond that mark.